valakhosravi/Interview-Questions-Answers/Technical/Programming languages/React.md

 **Q: What are React hooks?**
 React hooks are functions that allow you to use state and other React features without writing a class component.
 Hooks were introduced in React 16.8 and include useState, useEffect, useContext, and more.
 They make it easier to write reusable and composable React components.

+## Advanced
+**Q: Imagine you have a React application with a parent component, a child component, and a grandchild component.
+Can you describe in what order the lifecycle methods of each component are called during the mounting, updating, and unmounting phases?**
+A: When a parent component renders its child component, and the child component renders its own child component, the lifecycle methods are called in the following order:

+**Mounting:**

+- Parent component: constructor() -> getDerivedStateFromProps() -> render() -> componentDidMount()
+- Child component: constructor() -> getDerivedStateFromProps() -> render() -> componentDidMount()
+- Grandchild component: constructor() -> getDerivedStateFromProps() -> render() -> componentDidMount()

+**Updating:**

+When a state or prop change occurs in the parent component, the following methods are called in order:

+- Parent component: getDerivedStateFromProps() -> shouldComponentUpdate() -> render() -> getSnapshotBeforeUpdate() -> componentDidUpdate()
+- Child component: getDerivedStateFromProps() -> shouldComponentUpdate() -> render() -> getSnapshotBeforeUpdate() -> componentDidUpdate()
+- Grandchild component: getDerivedStateFromProps() -> shouldComponentUpdate() -> render() -> getSnapshotBeforeUpdate() -> componentDidUpdate()
+When a state or prop change occurs in the child component, the following methods are called in order:

+- Child component: getDerivedStateFromProps() -> shouldComponentUpdate() -> render() -> getSnapshotBeforeUpdate() -> componentDidUpdate()
+- Grandchild component: getDerivedStateFromProps() -> shouldComponentUpdate() -> render() -> getSnapshotBeforeUpdate() -> componentDidUpdate()

+Note that the parent component's lifecycle methods are not called in this scenario.

+**Unmounting:**

+When the parent component is unmounted, the following method is called in order:

+- Parent component: componentWillUnmount()
+- Child component: componentWillUnmount()
+- Grandchild component: componentWillUnmount()

+Note that when the child or grandchild component is unmounted, only its own componentWillUnmount() method is called.
+The parent component's lifecycle methods are not affected by the unmounting of its child components.